ClouddCoder/The-fashion-room/README.md

 Then open a new tab in the browser and type `localhost:3050`.

-Currently the ecommerce is deployed using Google Cloud for the frontend and backend, the database is using a different server.

 ## Demo

+Currently the ecommerce is deployed using Render.com for the front-end and the database and Cloud Run from GCP for the API.

 ```
 https://lottus.onrender.com